 When it comes to AI, it’s easy to be daunted by the complexity, the mystery and the possibilities.
 The reality is that AI will streamline complex tasks, identify insights that can truly make a difference in the world and make incredible leaps in our levels of productivity.
-In the US, 68% of businesses increased investment in AI technologies during the Covid pandemic, whilst thinks that AI and machine learning will have the greatest impact on global recovery.
+In the US, 68% of businesses increased investment in AI technologies during the Covid pandemic, whilst one in four CTOs thinks that AI and machine learning will have the greatest impact on global recovery.

 But how do businesses begin on the path towards adopting AI when it is such a complex subject?

 AI depends on a large, healthy set of data.
 The only way for accurate patterns and insights to be uncovered is for AI algorithms to analyse carefully collected data that reflects reality, otherwise the output will not be reliable.
 It is from that carefully collected data that valid interpretations can be produced.
 For example, Football coaches are now adapting AI to analyse hours of video footage from past games to provide insights on how to train their teams to compete better.
 This is only possible with the data collection practice in place.